Baked potato bar is an easy low cost way to feed a crowd! Top with chili, bacon, cheese, veggies, sour cream, and more!

 Russet and Sweet potatoes are the best choice for your Potato Bar as they are starchy and tend to make the fluffiest potato.
 Yukon Gold can also be baked as it’s one of the more versatile spuds.
 Personally, I always choose russet potatoes, because they come in a much larger size and you can usually pick up a big bag of them for a party.

-How do I make Baked Potatoes on the grill?
+How to Make Baked Potatoes on the Grill

 Baking Potatoes on the grill is easy.
 Depending on the size of the spud, it will take between 45 minutes to an hour.
 Scrub them up, sprinkle with salt and wrap tightly in foil.
 Place on the hottest part of the grill and close the lid.
 Remove the tinfoil immediately when they’re done cooking.